multitudes/exercise-assembly-mini-library/README.md

 • ft_list_sort (see Annex V.4)
 • ft_list_remove_if (see Annex V.5)

+I will check for errors during syscalls and handle them properly when needed.
+My code will set the variable errno properly.
+I will call the extern ___error or errno_location

-## why the no pie?
+## what is the --no-pie flag?
-The compilation flag -no-pie disables Position Independent Executable (PIE) generation.
+The compilation flag --no-pie disables Position Independent Executable (PIE) generation.
 By default, modern compilers produce PIE binaries, which can be loaded at random memory addresses for security (ASLR).

 If you use -no-pie, the binary is not position-independent, meaning its code and data are loaded at fixed addresses.
-This can make certain assembly code easier to write, especially when using absolute addresses, but it reduces security and is not allowed in many coding standards (like 42's libasm) to ensure your code works with modern, secure practices.
+This can make certain assembly code easier to write, especially when using absolute addresses, but it reduces security and is not allowed in many coding standards.

 ## The compilation
-Aside

 ATT versus Intel assembly-code formats
+In the book "systems: a programmers perspective"
-In our presentation, we show assembly code in ATT format (named after AT&T, the company that operated Bell Laboratories for many years), the default format for gcc, objdump, and the other tools we will consider.
+> In our presentation, we show assembly code in ATT format (named after AT&T, the company that operated Bell Laboratories for many years), the default format for gcc, objdump, and the other tools we will consider.
 Other programming tools, including those from Microsoft as well as the documentation from Intel, show assembly code in Intel format.
 The two formats differ in a number of ways.
 As an example, gcc can generate code in Intel format for the sum function using the following command line: linux> gcc -Og -S -masm=intel mstore.c
 This gives the following assembly code:
 ```